Welcome to Ajijic and Lake Chapala Retirement Area

 We want to congratulate you for looking into Mexico's largest North American retirement community.
 As pioneers in real estate (1st one lakeside) and the publishing business, we have introduced many to our local idyllic scene.
 We feel this is what we do best, showing you what graceful and carefree retirement is all about.
 Let us share with you our excitement and knowledge on the lake area.
 Be among the many that have already begun a new and enjoyable life.

-The Area Known as “Lakeside”
+Lake Chapala, the Area Known as “Lakeside”

 This area is known as “Lakeside” to residents from the U.S., Canada, Great Britain and Europe, among other places, and “la ribera” to Mexicans.
 Due partly to the eclectic mixture, it has developed a continental Old World charm which blends smoothly with a distinctly Mexican ambiance.